1982 Thunderbirds Indian Springs diamond crash: Investigation and aftermath

 Technical Sergeant Alfred R. King filmed the accident from the ground.
 His footage helped to determine the cause for the AFR 127-4 (the Air Force Regulation covering "Investigating and Reporting US Air Force Mishaps") accident investigation.
 On 26 January 1982, Congress passed Resolution 248, stating that "The Congress hereby affirms its strong support for continuation of the Thunderbirds program."
 Nonetheless, the 1982 season was cancelled for the Thunderbirds while they rebuilt the team.
 Former demonstration-unit members still on active duty were recalled to help rebuild the squadron.

 A five-page report of the mishap was published by Aviation Week & Space Technology in their issue dated 17 May 1982.

 The Thunderbirds next flew a public demonstration in early 1983, more than 18 months after their last public air show.

 On 2 April 1984, at the direction of Gen. Wilbur Creech, Commanding General, USAF Tactical Air Command, the two authorized and only known copies of the crash videotape were destroyed, with Creech himself erasing the portion of the master tape that showed the final impact and subsequent fireball of the four aircraft.
 At the time of the destruction, the families of the pilots and NBC had already demanded access to the tapes as part of a suit against Northrop and a FOIA request, respectively.
 Creech did not seek JAG guidance prior to destroying the tapes, and asked two of the three personnel who had been involved in reviewing the tapes to leave the room prior to his partial erasure of the master tape.
 He stated that he erased the tape because it would likely be used for sensationalism purposes and he was concerned about the privacy of the victims' families.

-Trading T-38 trainers for F-16 fighters
+Conversion to the F-16A

 The Thunderbirds switched back to front-line jet fighters after the accident.
 The Air Force team, like the U.S. Navy's Blue Angels, had switched to smaller aircraft after the 1973 oil crisis (the Navy switched from F-4 Phantoms to smaller A-4 Skyhawks).
 The first F-16A Fighting Falcon in Thunderbird colors arrived at Nellis AFB, Nevada, on 22 June 1982.